cplain/cplain.github.io/_posts/2016-01-16-animating-to-transparency.markdown

 &nbsp;

 Knowing this we have all we need. `Color.TRANSPARENT` has no alpha value, and hence in most cases the rest of the components are irrelvant.
 But while animating, the `ArgbEvaluator` will be shifting the alpha channel of our starting color towards transparent and it will also be shifting the rest of the components towards `#000000`.
 For those who haven't caught on, `#000000` is black, and this is where our problem lies.
-While our animating color is not yet fully transparent, the rest of its channels are being shifted to black.
+While our animating color is not yet fully transparent, the rest of its channels are being shifted towards black, giving us our undesired visual effect.

 &nbsp;